This post has been updated for the 2019 season of the Sawdust Art Festival: Winter Fantasy.

 There is metered parking on the street directly in front of the festival.
 There is also a parking lot down the street at 805 Laguna Canyon Road.
 If for some reason you cannot find parking in either of those, you could park in downtown Laguna and walk or take the shuttle.

-The Winter Fantasy Festival 2018 is only open for five weekends in November and December.
+The Winter Fantasy Festival 2019 is open for five weekends in November and December.

 10am to 7pm